BES-QSIG/Data-integration-R/Data-integration-R.md

     ## [1] -0.002118966

-In this example there isn't much evidence for a relationship, but that might not be surprising given the fake CS locations!
+In this example there isn't much evidence for a relationship, but that might not be surprising given the incorrect CS locations!

 For most of the relationships between CS and Agcensus it might be appropriate to investigate correlations as it not clear which variable would affect which.
-The exception is relationships with easting and northing, it is clear that easting can affect arable area but not the other way round!
+The exception is relationships with Easting and Northing, it is clear that Easting can affect arable area but not the other way round!
 In this case, a regression model can be built.

 Model with arable area measured in CS: